Getdeck/Getdeck.github.io/docs/deck.md

 ---
 sidebar_position: 2
+slug: what-is-a-deck
+title: What is a Deck?
 ---

-# What is a Deck?
 Deck is a new concept coming with **Getdeck**.
 A simple attempt to explain it would be:

 > A Deck is the smallest installable unit in Getdeck